 What Happens in a Balint Group?

-About 6-10 group participants sit in a circle, with a trained leader or two co-leaders.
+Group participants sit in a circle, with a trained leader or two co-leaders.
 Clinicians present cases from their own practices.
 Group members listen to the presenter’s story, then discuss the case, with a focus on the clinician-patient relationship.
 Each presentation and discussion usually takes about 45 minutes, and groups often meet for 90 minutes.

 The presenter tells the group about the case in an informal way, quite briefly, and without notes – because sometimes the way the story is told, including what is left out, can provide valuable clues to the nature of the presenter’s interaction with the patient.
 The presenter tries to convey the essence of how they experience the interaction with the patient and the atmosphere in the consulting room, to describe anything they are finding difficult and to include their own feelings and reactions.